Fleek Functions

 Fleek Functions can now be accessed via the Fleek Platform CLI and Fleek Platform app.
 Follow the guide here to learn how to create and deploy Fleek Functions with the Fleek CLI.
 You also can create and manage your Fleek Functions directly from your Fleek app:

-Create and Deploy a Fleek Function
+Create and deploy a Fleek Function

 To create a Fleek Function within a project: